No Sessions or Abnormally Low Sessions

 Next, check that the Google Analytics code is actually in place on the thank you page, using the same Tag Assistant extension in Chrome that you would use to check your other pages.
 Even if the code is in place elsewhere on the site, it may have not been implemented everywhere you need it.

-Also, make sure to confirm that the contact form is indeed bringing users to the proper thank you page upon submission.
+Also, be sure to confirm that the contact form is indeed bringing users to the proper thank you page upon submission.
 A site update or form edit could have inadvertently changed your configuration.

-If you know that AdWords is getting clicks, but you’re not seeing google/cpc in your Source/Medium report or any traffic from the AdWords section of Analytics, first check that you’ve properly linked AdWords and Analytics.
-Next, ensure that auto-tagging is turned on in your Adwords account.
+If you know that Google Ads are getting clicks, but you’re not seeing google/cpc in your Source/Medium report or any traffic from the Ads section of Analytics, first check that you’ve properly linked Ads and Analytics.
+Next, ensure that auto-tagging is turned on in your Google Ads account.

-After adjusting this configuration, make certain that data starts appearing in the AdWords section of the Analytics reporting interface.
+After adjusting this configuration, make certain that data starts appearing in the Ads section of the Analytics reporting interface.